PageBot/PageBot/README.md

 # PageBot

+## What is PageBot?

-Scripted page layout program, as application library inside DrawBot.
+As short description is it a scripted page layout program, as application and library inside DrawBot.

+An overview of functions reads like this:
+* An increasing range of elements can be placed on a page.
+* As pages are elements themselves, they can also be included in pages.
+* Root style where all other values inherit from, similar to CSS behavior.
+* Automatic layout conditions for elements
+* All positioning is 3D
+* Full access to font parameters and outlines
+* Time line for all parameters

 ## Future developments